 No, today I remember

-Of course, mothering is not an easy task, and relationships between mothers and children can be strained.
-Sylvia Plath wrote one of the most searing poems about a mother-child relationship in the poem "Medusa," addressing the mother who calls often on the telephone:
+Sylvia Plath wrote searing poems about a strained mother-child relationship, including “Medusa," which addresses the mother who calls often on the telephone:

 In any case, you are always there,